-Cathay-Keris Studio, one of two key producers (the other being Shaw Brothers) in the once-thriving movie-making industry in Singapore, was formed in 1953.
-During its time, the studio produced many black-and-white Malay movies, and had co-productions with French and Hongkong moviemakers.
+Cathay-Keris Studio, one of two key producers (the other being Shaw Brothers) in the once-thriving filmmaking industry in Singapore, was formed in 1953.
+During its time, the studio produced many black-and-white Malay movies, and had co-productions with French and Hong Kong filmmakers.
 Cathay-Keris also produced Singapore's first Chinese-language film, The Lion City.
 It ceased to produce movies in 1973.

-The development of Malay films in Malaya is often thought to have had its beginning in the 1930s, based on the fact that two Malay films, Nelayan and Laila Majnun, were made during this period.
-The popularity of Malay movies was evident shortly before the outbreak of WWII, when Indonesian movies began to catch on with Malayan viewers.
+The development of Malay films in Malaya is often thought to have begun in the 1930s, based on the fact that two Malay films, Nelayan and Laila Majnun, were made during this period.
+The popularity of Malay movies was evident shortly before the outbreak of World War II (WWII), when Indonesian movies began to catch on with Malayan viewers.
 The Shaw Brothers, noting this trend, joined the bandwagon and produced four Malay films, Mutiara, Ibu Tiri, Bermadu and Tiga Kekasih, between 1938 and 1939.
-After WWII, Cathay, which by then already owned a network of cinemas in Malaya, took advantage of the growing popularity of Malay movies by forming Cathay-Keris.
+After WWII, Cathay, which by then had already owned a network of cinemas in Malaya, took advantage of the growing popularity of Malay movies by forming Cathay-Keris.

 In 1953, Cathay's chairman Loke Wan Tho teamed up with Keris Film Productions' managing director Ho Ah Loke to form Cathay-Keris Studio.
-Cathay-Keris was to challenge Malay Film Productions' (owned by Shaw Brothers) dominance in the Malay film industry.
-Before the Loke-Ho partnership, Ho was already a partner in Rimau Film Productions, a company he had formed with Gian Singh (Singapore), the latter a distributor of Hindustani films that were screened in Cathay cinemas.
+Cathay-Keris was to challenge the dominance of Malay Film Productions (owned by Shaw Brothers) in the Malay film industry.
+Before the Loke–Ho partnership, Ho was already a partner in Rimau Film Productions, a company he had formed with Gian Singh, the latter a distributor of Hindustani films that were screened in Cathay cinemas.
 After the breakup of Rimau, Ho formed his own company, Keris Film, in 1952.
 Loke collaborated with Ho in the production of Buloh Perindu, which was released in 1953 under the banner of Keris Film Productions.
 The film is believed to be the first Malay-language film shot in colour.

-In 1962, Cathay-Keris partnered a team of highly decorated French moviemakers to produce Your Shadow is Mine but the movie was a box-office disaster.
-In June 1962, Cathay-Keris co-produced A Star of Hongkong with Cathay's Hongkong studio.
-The film, starring Hongkong star Yu Ming and Japanese leading man Akira Takarada, had English, Mandarin and Japanese dialogue.
+In 1962, Cathay-Keris partnered a team of highly decorated French filmmakers to produce Your Shadow is Mine, but the film was a box-office disaster.
+In June 1962, Cathay-Keris co-produced A Star of Hong Kong with Cathay's Hong Kong studio.
+The film, starring Hong Kong star Yu Ming and Japanese leading man Akira Takarada, contained English, Mandarin and Japanese dialogue.
 In June 1963, Cathay-Keris produced Malam-di-Tokyo, its first overseas film shot in Japan.
 Unfortunately, these glamorous productions did not bring about the much-needed box-office success for Cathay-Keris.

 Joshua Chia Yeong Jia